 One of the most important steps in the planning process is the selection of an appropriate venue.
-Below we have listed important aspects to consider in picking a venue, specific layouts, and activities.
+Below are important aspects to consider in picking a venue, specific layouts, and activities.

 - Accessible parking and drop-off areas (indicated with signage containing the updated Disability Access Symbol).

 - A paved and flat route to and from the main entrance, as well as any outdoor spaces (no gravel, uneven surfaces, curbs, stairs).

 - An accessible path and door, preferably automatic door opener, for primary entrance.